Here is a free youth group game, based on 2 Peter 3:9.

 Have them spend some time talking to Him and renewing their faith in Him.
 Remind them He is all knowing and knows what is best and when.

-Like this game?
-You will love this summer…
+Want another free game?
+You will love this…

 Youth Group Game on How to Treat Others (It’s called Summer Slam and your students will really love it!)